mjspider69/dream-event-planner-hub/replit.md

 A comprehensive event planning and booking platform featuring a multi-sided marketplace with elegant pearl background and amber gold design.
 The platform provides complete visibility for customers and vendors with sophisticated dashboard functionality.

 ## Recent Changes
+- **January 27, 2025**: Completed migration from Replit Agent to Replit environment
+  - Migrated from Neon to standard PostgreSQL database
+  - Fixed all duplicate code issues (ErrorBoundary, drizzle config)
+  - Added missing page component imports to resolve runtime errors
+  - Implemented real OTP system with SendGrid email and Twilio SMS support
+  - Updated payment system to use UPI as primary method instead of Razorpay
+  - Created all database tables and established production-ready connections
+  - Application now running successfully on port 5000

-- **January 23, 2025**: Migrated from Lovable to Replit environment
+- **January 23, 2025**: Previously migrated from Lovable to Replit environment
   - Converted from Supabase to PostgreSQL with Drizzle ORM
   - Created comprehensive API layer to replace Supabase client calls
   - Implemented new authentication context for user management